joelhelbling/shifty/README.md

 ### Think Locally, Act Globally

-Because stepladder workers use fibers as their basic API, the are almost unaware of the outside world.
+Because shifty workers use fibers as their basic API, the are almost unaware of the outside world.
 And they can pretty much be written as such.
-At the heart of each Stepladder worker is a task which you provide, which is a callable ruby object (such as a Proc or a lambda).
+At the heart of each Shifty worker is a task which you provide, which is a callable ruby object (such as a Proc or a lambda).

 The scope of the work is whatever scope existed in the task when you